batfish/pybatfish/docs/source/formats.md

 ### Layer-1 topology

 Batfish can infer Layer-3 interface adjacencies based on IP address configuration on interfaces.
-For instance, if there are two interfaces in the network with IP assignments `192.168.1.1/24` and `192.128.1.2/24` respectively, Batfish will infer that these interfaces are adjacent.
+For instance, if there are two interfaces in the network with IP assignments `192.168.1.1/24` and `192.128.1.2/24`, Batfish will infer that these interfaces are adjacent.

-However, such inference does not work if you have IP address re-use or are link-local addresses.
-You can override the inferred connectivity by supplying a Layer-1 topology file that has the cabling information for your network.
+Such inference does not work if the network re-uses IP address space or has link-local addresses.
+In those situations, you must provide a Layer-1 topology file that has cabling information.
 Then, Layer-3 adjacencies will be computed by combining the supplied Layer-1 adjacencies with Layer-2 and Layer-3 configuration to get a more accurate model.

 The expected Layer-1 topology file is a JSON file that has a list of edge records, where each edge record has node and interface names of the two ends.